BIBS/NPNI New Frontiers Awards – Round 4

 Application process – An application must include the following:

 - Cover letter – Include a letter signed by the co-PIs stating the title of the project and describing the inspiration and nature of the proposed collaboration.
-Indicate the amount of money being requested from the BIBS/NPNI New Frontiers Fund and the amount that will be committed by the home departments or institutions of the co-PIs.
+Indicate the total amount of money being requested and the amount that will be contributed by the home departments or institutions of the co-PIs.
 Describe plans to apply for follow-on funding from external sources, including the funding agencies and programs being targeted along with expected submission dates.

 - Biographical sketches of the co-PIs - NIH or NSF style.